College of Liberal Arts & Social Sciences > Admission & Aid > Graduate Admission

 Applicants must demonstrate a capacity for achievement through past academic or professional work.
 The College of Liberal Arts and Social Sciences looks at each application as a unique presentation of a candidate's profile and will consider a variety of information sources.

 To begin the application process, please submit your application online.
-You may submit your non-refundable $40 application fee at the end of the application via credit card or e-check or send a check/money order made payable to DePaul University with your supplementary application materials.
+General Instructions: You may submit your non-refundable $40 domestic application fee or $75 international application fee before your application can be reviewed.

 All applicants must submit official transcripts from each junior/community college, college, or university attended including DePaul University, if applicable.
 Credits transferred and posted on the record of a second school do not constitute an official transcript from the original school.
 Electronic transcripts must be emailed to GradDePaul@depaul.edu directly from the issuing institution in order to be considered official.